For questions concerning attorney admissions, please call (404) 335-6122.

 On the application form:

-- enter your social security number
+- enter the last 4 digits of your social security number

 - answer all questions and attach a statement giving details if any answer is "yes"